All Episodes

 Michelle Malkin's site is jammed.

-Uh but you have to see this.
+But you have to see this.

-Now that that is a personal attack.
+Now, that is a personal attack.

 And it's vicious.

-And it's typical, and it's from the media, no less.
+And it's from the media, no less.

-In recent days, I have grown increasingly concerned about her conservative credentials, and I was dismayed to learn this week about her speech in 1993 in which she sounded pro-abortion themes and expressed so much praise for left-wing feminist leaders.
+And I was dismayed to learn this week about her speech in 1993 in which she sounded pro-abortion themes and expressed so much praise for left-wing feminist leaders.

-When the uh president announced this nominee, I expressed my tentative support based on what I was able to discover about her.
+When the president announced this nominee, I expressed my tentative support based on what I was able to discover about her.

-It appears that we would not have been able to support her candidacy.
+Based on what we now know about Ms. Myers, it appears that we would not have been able to support her candidacy.

 Thankfully, that difficult evaluation is no longer necessary.

-We all know the White House called him in advance of the nomination and and uh alerted him, and he's a loyal man and wanted to support the White House.
+And he's a loyal man and wanted to support the White House.

-Uh as practically everybody on our side of the aisle is.
+As practically everybody on our side of the aisle is.

-That's that's what tore everybody apart, folks.
+That's what tore everybody apart, folks.

 Everybody wants to support the White House.

-I I kid you, and it's not been fun.
+I kid you, and it's not been fun.

 It's not been, hey, look how powerful we are.